 When people talk about content, they’re generally thinking about the writing on your website.
-It’s true that certain types of writing can improve your SEO or search engine optimisation.
+Certain types of writing can indeed improve your SEO or search engine optimisation.

 However, the images on your website also make up its content.
-You can’t search for an image the way you can for a keyword.
+You can’t search for a picture the way you can for a keyword.